safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 ![](./Images/Img4.39.Ex2.InitialWorkspace.png)

 This will give us a workspace to run in response to an email; albeit one that doesn’t do much yet.
+We're just creating this to check that we can get the setup to work.

 <br>**2) Save and Publish Workspace**